Rakeela/dragora-notes/2021-10-25-One-Hundred-and-Eighty-Seventh.md

 I've come up with a new flavor combination worth recording.
 Olives and brazil nuts work well together.
 I may get my mortar and pestle out to try grinding some together.
 They seem like they'll be even better together if they're carefully measured out and then ground to semi-homogeneity.

 ---
+I've realized another aspect of my past life today.
+I long wondered why I-as-Rakeela wandered south as I did, and I've just realized that I didn't meet something I should've: the southern nations which he thought were ruled by the priests of the wind goddess, aka the shiny scaled dragons.

+Where were Kairn's people?

+---
 Back to [[day-post-archive]]